A BMW battery is one of the most important parts of your car. Without it, your expensive vehicle won’t even start.

 Just like any other car battery, 12 volts is standard.
 If you have a voltage that’s between 12.6 or 12.9, this means that you have a healthy beamer battery.

 However, if it drops – even a small amount – to 12.0, then it means that your battery is not fully charged and may need an overnight charge.

 There are many signs to look out for that indicate your car battery needs replacing.
 For instance, if it has corroded connectors, a misshapen battery case, or a bad smell, then you should replace it immediately.

 Your car’s performance is another indicator of a deteriorating battery.
 If your car’s engine takes forever to start, or if the check engine light is on, then you should probably consider a new battery.
 If you need a battery replacement, check out our affordable BMW battery prices and other deals!

-A BMW batteries.
+Batteries - if you have a battery maintainer, then it’s a good decision to connect it to your BMW batteries.
 If not, make it a habit to start the engine once a week and have it run for a full 15 minutes.